Production Deployment Checklist

 SSL certificate - Obtain and configure HTTPS

-- Use Let's Encrypt (free) or commercial certificate
+- Use Let's Encrypt (free) or a commercial certificate

 - Configure automatic renewal